 Sony RX1 versus Sony RX1R II

-The Sony Cyber-shot DSC-RX1 and the Sony Cyber-shot DSC-RX1R II are two enthusiast cameras that were revealed to the public, respectively, in September 2012 and October 2015.
+The Sony Cyber-shot DSC-RX1 and the Sony Cyber-shot DSC-RX1R II are two enthusiast cameras that were announced, respectively, in September 2012 and October 2015.
 Both the RX1 and the RX1R II are fixed lens compact cameras that are equipped with a full frame sensor.
 The RX1 has a resolution of 24 megapixel, whereas the RX1R II provides 42.2 MP.

 The side-by-side display below illustrates the physical size and weight of the Sony RX1 and the Sony RX1R II.
 Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX1 – represents 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the RX1 – represents 100 percent across all the size and weight measures).

 In this particular case, the Sony RX1 and the Sony RX1R II have exactly the same width and height, and, thus, have identically-sized bodies.
-However, the RX1R II is slightly heavier (5 percent) than the RX1.
-Cameras that are intended for semi-professional or professional use are sometimes a bit bulkier in order to provide them with the necessary ruggedness.
+However, the RX1R II is markedly heavier (5 percent) than the RX1.
 In this context, it is worth noting that neither the RX1 nor the RX1R II are weather-sealed.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.